learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

 The `navigate` method is used to navigate to another screen given the screen name.

-For example we have two page: page1 and page2, code below will navigate page1 to page2:
+For example we have two pages: page1 and page2, code below will navigate page1 to page2:

 ```
 import { Button, View } from 'react-native';